 No cozy winter post would be complete without a scarf tutorial.
 My Easy DIY Infinity Scarf fits the bill.
 This pattern lends itself to sheer summer fabrics as well as thick, warm ones.

-At the end of a cold day, snuggle up with a Pillow Quilt and you’ll be toasty in no time.
+At the end of a cold day, snuggle up with a cozy rag quilt and you’ll be toasty in no time.
+Here’s the Ultimate Guide for Sewing a Rag Quilt.
 Depending on your fabric choice, this quilt could go from “comfy for us Floridians” to “Arctic Circle approved”.
 (Disclaimer: We have not tested this quilt in the Arctic.
 If you’re headed there we suggest one of those high tech sub-zero rated sleeping bags.
 And some electric long underwear.
 And an experienced guide.
 And an expert team of sled dogs.
 They know how to stay cozy, alright.
 Mush! )

 Disclosure: some of my posts contain affiliate links.
 If you purchase something through one of those links I may receive a small commission, so thank you for supporting SewCanShe when you shop!
 All of the opinions are my own and I only suggest products that I actually use. 🙂